TREC 20-18 Β· Mandatory Jan 2025 Β· Official Texas Forms

 Review your offer

 ⚠️ Before you submit: This is a legally binding document.
-We strongly recommend having a licensed Texas agent or attorney review before sending to the listing agent.
+We strongly recommend having a licensed Texas agent or attorney review before sending.

 Choose your plan